Are you developing a solution to tackle climate change?

 At its core, The Greenhouse is a 12-month innovation programme for climate positive technology startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London, and up to £40,000 in equity-free grant funding.

-** Applications for the July 2021 cohort will open in spring 2021**
+** Applications for the July 2021 cohort are now closed.
+Applications for the next cohort (Cohort #3) will open in November**

 - We have been running innovation activities for almost a decade.
 The Grantham Institute – Climate Change and the Environment was a founding partner of Climate-KIC, which resulted in the development of the Climate-KIC Accelerator, Climate Launchpad, The Journey, and many others.